 The films on this list range from big Hollywood productions about household names, like The Social Network, to small, independent movies about historical figures that aren't quite so well-known, like Valerie Solanas, the subject of I Shot Andy Warhol.
 The people that each of these movies are based on all lived heartbreaking, terrifying, and joyous lives, in all their infinite complexity.

 Ultimately, a great biopic teaches us something about ourselves in showing us another human's life.
 Film is a medium that uniquely allows us to explore those inner worlds — whether it's through the pastel dream world of Marie Antoinette, or through nonverbal mannerisms and cues, like Philip Seymour Hoffman portraying author Truman Capote.
-If you're looking to get lost, curl up with one of these biographical films, and meet your newest favorite historical figures.
+If you're looking to get lost, curl up with one of these biographical films, and meet your newest favourite historical figures.